tent/libattic/docs/overview.md

 [scrypt](http://www.tarsnap.com/scrypt.html), with a salt stored in the Tent profile section for Attic.

-## Process
+## Upload Pipeline

 1. Library is called, with filepath to file.
+2. File is validated (make sure it exists)
+3. Local cache is queried for possible existing files.
+4. If there is an existing entry, hashes are compared, and a file is uploaded if it differes from the cache.
+5. If there is no entry, credentials and file metadata is generated and the initial meta post is created.
-2. File is broken into chunks.
+5. The file is next broken into chunks.
-3. Chunks are compressed.
+6. Chunks are compressed.
 4. Chunks are encrypted.
-5. Tent posts are created with chunks as attachments.
+5. Chunk posts are created with the sole purpose of housing the chunks as attachments.
-6. Details about the file are added to the metadata posts.

 ### Chunking